Mandatory vaccination could be ‘necessary for the overall good’ NIAC chair says

 A paper will set out the “relevant ethical and legal considerations pertaining to this topic”, the minutes state.

+“A small percentage have not and that of course is their right.

+“But I don’t think you will win people to the desirability of vaccinations by making it compulsory, in fact, I think it could have a counterproductive effect.”

-Sinn Fein’s health spokesman, David Cullinane, said he would not support the move.
+Sinn Fein’s health spokesman, David Cullinane, has also said he would not support the move.

 “People were given the opportunity to listen to the medical & scientific experts & made their own judgments.